beka2nt/Hunt-Randomizer/README.md

 *   Deployed via GitHub Pages

 ### 🤝 Contribution
-If you encounter any bugs or have suggestions (e.g., price calculation, legendary skins), please feel free to open an [Issue](https://github.com/beka2nt/Hunt-Randomizer/issues).
+If you encounter any bugs or have suggestions (e.g., price calculation, skins), please feel free to open an [Issue](https://github.com/beka2nt/Hunt-Randomizer/issues).

 **If you enjoy this tool, please give it a ⭐ Star!**